 Identifying Features: They have many radial canals with more than one-hundred and fifty sticky tentacles that are laced with toxins that allow it to easily catch its varying prey.
 It also has gonads that follow along their radial canals.
-The base colour of these guys is white which is only enhanced by the bio-luminescence that rings around the bottom of their umbrella.
+They are mostly transparent but under ultraviolet light there is a bioluminescent green ring around the bottom of their umbrella.

-Habitat: The Leptomedusae can typically be found from spring to autumn in the pelagic waters of Vancouver BC’s Pacific Ocean to Central Californias waters.
+Habitat: The hydromedusae can typically be found from spring to autumn in the Pacific waters off the coast of North America, from the Bering Sea to southern California.

 Predators: Predators of the Crystal jellyfish are typically other vicious jellies such as the Lions Mane Jellyfish and others.
 Another technical predator of theirs would be humans, as they are used to conduct research in gthe medical field.

 Food: For the most part these guys consume other soft bodied organisms like themselves.
 A few classes that they may eat are hydromedusae, ctenophores, polychaetes, and appendicularians.
 Crystal jellyfish have the ability to consume other jellyfish that are twice their size and appear to prefer Comb Jellies over others.
 They are also known to be cannibalistic so when one keeps them they must ensure there is enough room.

 Reproduction: Crystal jellyfish reproduce just like any other possible jellyfish as they can do so both sexually and asexually.
 They reproduce year-round leading to there being new young Medusae a minimum of every two days.
 Their polyps also tend to live in colonies, and can live up to more than 2 years.